From larrikin to bully

 But the verbal assault is likely to have longer-lasting consequences than the punch.
 It was nothing more nor less than a calculated attempt to damage Ms Leigh’s future earning power by destroying her professional reputation.

 Yes.
-And it was a warning to all other public servants – is what you will get if you speak out.
+And it was a warning to all other public servants – this is what you will get if you speak out.

 If the Madeleine Setchell affair is anything to go by, the less courageous of the public service’s bosses will have already drawn a mental black line through her name.
 But the reverberations go wider than that.
 Private sector employers will also think twice about hiring a woman a senior government minister says had “repeated competence issues”.